Milan Đurić (footballer, born 1990)

-Milan Đurić ([mǐlan dʑûːritɕ]; born 22 May 1990) is a Bosnian professional footballer who plays as a forward for Serie A club Hellas Verona.
+Milan Đurić ([mǐlan dʑûːritɕ]; born 22 May 1990) is a Bosnian professional footballer who plays as a forward for Serie A club Parma.

-Đurić started his professional career at Cesena, before joining Parma in 2010.
-Later that year, he was loaned to Ascoli and to Crotone a year later.
-In 2012, he went back to Cesena, who sent him on loan to Cremonese later that year, to Trapani the following year and to Cittadella the next year.
-In 2017, Đurić was transferred to Bristol City.
-He signed with Salernitana in 2018.
+Đurić started his professional career at Cesena, before joining Parma in 2010, who loaned him to Ascoli later that year and to Crotone in 2011.
+In 2012, he went back to Cesena, who sent him on loan to Cremonese later that year, to Trapani in 2013 and to Cittadella 2014.
+He was transferred to Bristol City in 2017.
+The following year, Đurić signed with Salernitana.
 Four years later, he moved to Hellas Verona.
+In 2024, he switched to Monza.
+A year later, he returned to Parma.

 A former youth international for Bosnia and Herzegovina, Đurić made his senior international debut in 2015, earning 15 caps until 2020.

 Club career

 Early career

-Because of the outbreak of Bosnian War, Đurić's family fled from his native Bosnia and Herzegovina and moved to Italy, where he started playing football at local clubs, before joining Cesena's youth academy in 2006.
+Because of the outbreak of the Bosnian War, Đurić's family fled from his native Bosnia and Herzegovina and moved to Italy, where he started playing football at local clubs, before joining Cesena's youth academy in 2006.
 He made his professional debut against Mantova on 30 October 2007 at the age of 17.
 On 8 December, he scored his first professional goal in a triumph over Frosinone.

 In July 2010, Đurić switched to Parma in a co-ownership deal.
-In August, he was loaned to Ascoli for the rest of campaign.
+In August, he was loaned to Ascoli for the rest of the campaign.
 In January 2011, he was sent on a six-month loan to Crotone.
 In June, his loan was extended for an additional season.

-In the summer of 2012, Đurić returned to Cesena, who immediately loaned him to Cremonese until the end of season.
+In the summer of 2012, Đurić returned to Cesena, who loaned him to Cremonese until the end of the season.
 In July 2013, he was sent on a season-long loan to Trapani.
-In January 2014, he was loaned to Cittadella for the remainder of season.
+In January 2014, he was loaned to Cittadella for the remainder of the season.

-In January 2017, he was transferred to English side Bristol City.
+Bristol City

+In January 2017, Đurić moved to English side Bristol City on a contract until June 2019.
+He made his official debut for the team in an FA Cup clash against Fleetwood Town on 7 January.
+A week later, he made his league debut against Cardiff City.
+On 4 February, he scored his first goal for Bristol City against Rotherham United, which secured the victory for his squad.

 Salernitana

-In August 2018, Đurić signed a four-year contract with Salernitana.
-He made his official debut for the club on 25 August against Palermo.
+In August 2018, Đurić signed a four-year deal with Salernitana.
+He made his competitive debut for the club on 25 August against Palermo.
 On 30 March 2019, he scored his first goal for Salernitana against Venezia.

-Đurić scored his first career hat-trick on 13 April.
+He scored his first career hat-trick in a defeat of Cittadella on 13 April.

+Đurić was an important piece in Salernitana's promotion to the Serie A, which was sealed on 10 May 2021.
+He had an impact of five goals and three assists.

-He played his 100th game for the side in a loss to Torino on 12 September 2021.
+On 12 September, he played his 100th match for the side against Torino.